dylan-lang/dylan-programming-book/source/start.rst

 Both module variables and module constants are accessible within a *module*.

-(See :ref:`reuse-modules`, for information about modules.)
+(See :ref:`libraries-modules`, for information about modules.)
 Dylan also offers variables that are accessible within a smaller area, called *local variables*.
 There is no concept of a local constant; all constants are module constants.
 Therefore, throughout the rest of this